The Kolmogorov-Zakharov Model for Optical Fiber Communication: Comparing the KZ and GN Models

 \subsection{Differences in Probability Distributions}

-From the previous discussion, it follows that signal distribution in the KZ model is a zero-mean non-Gaussian distribution with the following moments: Asymmetric moments are zero; 2-point moment is given by the KZ PSD \eqref{eq:wtpsd}; 4-point moments are given by \eqref{eq:dSlmnk-dz-integ}; other higher-order moments are given in terms of the second moments according to a Gaussian distribution, \ie, generalizations of \eqref{eq:4-point}--\eqref{eq:6-point} with zero cumulants.
+From the previous discussion, it follows that signal distribution in the KZ model is a zero-mean non-Gaussian distribution with the following moments: Asymmetric moments are zero; 2-point moment is given by the KZ PSD \eqref{eq:wtpsd}; 4-point moment is given by \eqref{eq:dSlmnk-dz-integ}; other higher order moments are given in terms of the $2$- and $4$-point moments according to \eqref{eq:cumulants-to-moments}, with zero $2n$-point cumulants, $n\geq 3$.